0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-overview.md

 - <a href="https://github.com/iden3/js-jwz" target="_blank">JS JWZ</a>: JavaScript implementation of JSON Web Zero Knowledge and lets you create JWZ tokens.

 - <a href="https://github.com/iden3/js-merkletree" target="_blank">JS Merkle Tree</a>: JavaScript implemnetation for creating a Sparse Merkle Tree (SMT).
-It carries code implenmentation for browser, local storage, and memory.
+It carries code implementation for browser, local storage, and memory.

 Follow the links mentioned below to know more about W3C stanadards for Verifiable Credentials and DID (Decentralised Identifier):